-- Of the minimum eight Appointed Officers, the President shall have sole authority to appoint a recording secretary in addition to the required Appointed Officer to the President Committee.
+- Of the minimum eight Appointed Officers, the President shall have sole authority to appoint an Internal Communications Director in addition to the required Appointed Officer to the President Committee.

 Section 3.
 Duties

-Beyond the responsibilities defined here, each Elected and Appointed Officer shall complete duties as defined in the Policy and Procedures Manual.
+- Appointed Officer shall complete duties as defined in the Policies and Procedures Manual.